nic-dgl103-f24-cvs1/project-ManishBedi06/README.md

 - PARAGRAPHS

 CALL-TO-ACTION
-- same as home page
+- same as index

 FOOTER
-- same as home page
+- same as index